 Judge: Facebook's $550 Million Settlement In Facial Recognition Case Is Not Enough

-Next week, lawyers for Facebook will be back in court, trying to convince a judge they should be allowed to settle a class action suit that accuses the company of violating users' privacy.
+Next week, lawyers for Facebook will be back in court, trying to convince a judge they should be allowed to settle a class action lawsuit that accuses the company of violating users' privacy.

-Facebook agreed earlier this year to pay $550 million to settle the suit, which claims that the tech giant illegally used facial-recognition technology in its "tag suggestions" service.
+Facebook agreed earlier this year to pay $550 million to settle the case, which claims that the tech giant illegally used facial-recognition technology in its "tag suggestions" service.

 The deal was the largest-ever payout as the result of a class-action lawsuit alleging online privacy violations.